fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 ## Further thoughts and questions

 I’m temptated to _always_ use a frame (even when the image’s own aspect ratio fits the bill) so that the frame container (rather than the image) takes up the required space therefore I don’t need to include `width` and `height` HTML attributes and CSS to override them.
-I’m reluctanct though as I like using native standards where possible.
+I’m reluctant though as I like using native standards where possible.

 ## What have I missed?